 A useful online tool that helps you estimate your monthly mortgage payments, taking into account the home price, down payment, loan term, interest rate, and other factors.

-A free online educational program that offers valuable information about credit management, understanding credit scores, and improving your credit standing to help you prepare for homeownership.
+Valuable information about credit management, understanding credit scores, and improving your credit standing to help you prepare for homeownership.

 The official website for obtaining your free annual credit report from the three major credit bureaus (Equifax, Experian, and TransUnion) to review your credit history before applying for a mortgage.